Vince Flynn, author of Mitch Rapp thriller series, dead from cancer

-LOS ANGELES (Reuters) - Vince Flynn, the best-selling author of the Mitch Rapp series of political thrillers that includes “American Assassin” and “The Last Man,” died on Wednesday at age 47 after a battle with prostate cancer, his representatives said.
+LOS ANGELES, June 19 (Reuters) - Vince Flynn, the best-selling author of the Mitch Rapp series of political thrillers that includes “American Assassin” and “The Last Man,” died on Wednesday at age 47 after a battle with prostate cancer, his representatives said.

 Flynn, who turned to writing as a way of fighting his dyslexia, died at a hospital in his hometown of St. Paul, Minnesota, said David Brown, spokesman for Atria Books, an imprint of Simon & Schuster that publishes the author’s novels.